- Registration Process

 Registered interpreters agree to abide by the Register’s Code of Conduct and other criteria for maintaining registration.
 The Complaints and Mediation Policy explains the process by which complaints against registrants will be processed.
 This paper also details our voluntary Mediation Process.

 The CPD and Mentoring Policy describes the CPD requirements for registrants, including structured and unstructured CPD, Deaf Community Engagements, CPD Portfolios, checks and exceptions.

 The Complaints Sub-Committee – Membership and Operation policy outlines the selection and appointment process for members, the functions of the committee and the duties of committee members.

 The Appeals Panel paper outlines the selection and appointment process for members, the functions of the committee and the duties of committee members.

 The Appeals Process paper sets out how a registered interpreter can appeal decisions made by the complaints committee or actions taken by the Registration Panel.

 Panel of Assessors develop and carry out practical and knowledge-based assessments of interpreters where required, for skills assessments and audits.

-The Skills Check Policy outlines the variety of skills checks (such as Baselines and Speclised) and the assessment methodology that will be used to carry out checks.
+The Skills Check Policy outlines the variety of skills checks and the assessment methodology that will be used to carry out checks.